liodnik/AOC2024/logbook/intro.md

 ## Introduction

-Last year I finished only 15 puzzles with Go lang.
-For 2023 I decided to do puzzles with a small number of languages where I am interested in.
+Last year I finished only 15 puzzles with **Go** lang.
+For **2023** I decided to do puzzles with a small number of languages where I am interested in.

 I will do it on my own Windows PC x64 + WSL.
-I use the (VSCode)[https://code.visualstudio.com].
+I use the [VSCode](https://code.visualstudio.com).

 | Language      | Version       | Compiler/Interpreter |
 | ------------- |:-------------:| --------------------:|